BayCom Corp Stock Compensation Disclosure

 2017 Omnibus Equity Incentive Plan

 The Company’s shareholders approved the Company’s 2017 Omnibus Equity Incentive Plan (“2017 Plan”) in November 2017.
 The 2017 Plan provides for the awarding by the Company’s Board of Directors of equity incentive awards to employees and non-employee directors.
 An equity incentive award under the 2017 Plan may be an option, stock appreciation right, restricted stock units, stock award, other stock-based award or performance award.
-Factors considered by the Board in awarding equity incentives to employees include the performance of the Company, the employee’s job performance, the importance of his or her position, and his or her contribution to the organization’s goals for the award period.
-Generally, awards have a vesting period of to five years.
-Subject to adjustment as provided in the 2017 Plan, a maximum of 450,000 shares of common stock may be delivered pursuant to awards granted under the plan.
-The 2017 Plan establishes annual restricted stock grant limits of 50,000 shares or a value of $2.0 million per officer or employee, and 25,000 shares per director.
-All unvested restricted stock awards vest in the event of a change in control of the Company.
-Restricted stock awards granted to non-employee directors generally vest one year from the date of grant.
-Awards granted to executive officers typically vest over - or periods, with initial vesting on the anniversary of the grant date.
-As of December 31, 2025, no shares remained available for issuance under the 2017 Plan, as the approval of the 2024 Plan by shareholders terminated the ability to grant further awards under the 2017 Plan.
+Factors considered by the Board in awarding equity incentives to officers and employees include the performance of the Company, the employee’s or officer’s job performance, the importance of his or her position, and his or her contribution to the organization’s goals for the award period.
+Generally, awards have a vesting period of no longer than ten years.
+Subject to adjustment as provided in the 2017 Plan, the maximum number of shares of common stock that may be delivered pursuant to awards granted under the 2017 Plan is 450,000.
+The 2017 Plan provides for annual restricted stock grant limits to officers, employees and directors.
+The annual stock grant limit per person for officers and employees is the lesser of 50,000 shares or a value of $2.0 million, and per person for directors, the maximum is 25,000 shares.
+All unvested restricted shares outstanding vest in the event of a change in control of the Company.
+Awarded shares of restricted stock vest over (i) a one-year period following the date of grant, in the case of the non-employee directors, and (ii) a three-year or five-year period following the date of grant, with the initial vesting occurring on the one-year anniversary of the date of grant, in the case of the executive officers.
+As of December 31, 2024, no shares were available for future issuance under the 2017 Plan because the 2024 Plan provides that no further awards may be made under the 2017 Plan upon the approval by the Company’s shareholders of the 2024 Plan.

-The following table provides the restricted stock grant activity for the years indicated:
+The following table provides the restricted stock grant activity for the periods indicated:

 | |||||